MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

  The ideal number of columns in the color bar control.
 This method modifies that number to fit the specified palette of colors.
 The default is -1, which means this parameter is not specified.

  [in] *pPalette*
- Pointer to a palette of colors, or `NULL`.
-If this parameter is `NULL`, this method calculates the size of the color bar control as if 20 colors were specified.
-The default is `NULL`.
+ Pointer to a palette of colors, or NULL.
+If this parameter is NULL, this method calculates the size of the color bar control as if 20 colors were specified.
+The default is NULL.

 ### Return Value
- `TRUE` if this method succeeds; otherwise `FALSE`.
+ TRUE if this method succeeds; otherwise FALSE.

 ### Remarks
  This method uses the *rect*, *nColumns*, and *pPalette* parameters to calculate the appropriate number or rows and columns in the color bar control, and then calls the [CMFCColorBar::Create](#create) method.